A morning self-care routine can make all the difference in how your day unfolds.

-I am super religious about my nightly routine and my morning routine as well!
+I’m pretty religious about my morning self-care routine.
 My nightly self-care routine helps me unwind and de-stimulate, and my morning routine helps set my mood for the entire day.

-I have two kids, three and five years old, and they wake up early.
-So the night before, I cut up fruit for them and put it on a low shelf in the fridge, alongside other snacks, and keep breakfast bars in the pantry for them.
+I have two kids, four and six years old, and they wake up early.
+So the night before, I cut up fruit for them and put it on a low shelf in the fridge, alongside other snacks and I keep breakfast bars in the pantry for them.

-This way, I’m not bombarded first thing in the morning with two hungry kiddies.
+This way, I’m not bombarded first thing in the morning with two hungry kids.

 Avoid my phone